Detect iPhone 6 in AAM

 Mozilla/5.0 (iPhone; U; CPU iPhone OS 4_0 like Mac OS X; en-us) AppleWebKit/532.9 (KHTML, like Gecko) Version/4.0.5 Mobile/8A293 Safari/6531.22.7

-in fact, refers to an iPhone with iOS 4.0.
+In fact, the previous User-Agent refers to any iPhone with iOS 4.0.
 Another example is the User-Agent for my iPhone 6 under iOS 9.2.1:

 Mozilla/5.0 (iPhone; CPU iPhone OS 9_2_1 like Mac OS X) AppleWebKit/601.1.46 (KHTML, like Gecko) Version/9.0 Mobile/13D20 Safari/601.1